Katie Archibald MBE

 Tokyo 2020 - Madison Gold, Team Pursuit Silver, Rio 2016 – Team Pursuit Gold, World Champion 2014 Team Pursuit and 2021 Omnium, European Champion 2013, 2014, 2015, 2018, 2019, 2021, Commonwealth Games Champion 2014 & 2018

 Katie Archibald was born with sporting pedigree, starting out in the swimming pool and taking up cycling relatively late in 2011.
-Due to impressing those around her, she was spotted and recruited into British Cycling’s Olympic Development Academy in late 2013, making her Great Britain debut that year in the European Track Championships – breaking the World Record in the team pursuit with her fellow riders Laura Trott, Dani King and Elinor Barker.
+She was spotted and recruited into British Cycling’s Olympic Development Academy in late 2013, making her Great Britain debut that year in the European Track Championships – breaking the World Record in the Team Pursuit!

 Katie is a keen blogger and writes articles for various newspapers and magazines, sharing her humorous insights into the world of cycling and everyday life.